Dua For Parents

 As a family, we should strive to help and support one

-another in order to make life a little less difficult.
+another to make life a little less difficult.

 To avoid nagging, disrespect,